AleoNet/ARCs/arc-0006/README.md

 ```

 # To Reviewers
+* Should executions be tied to specific versions of programs? should executions with an older state root than the last upgrade be valid?
 * Is there a usage of program upgrades this proposal does not cover?
-* Can upgrades be abused in a way that has not been addressed in this design?
-* Should the `Program` in an upgrade deployment be the entire program or the delta?
-If it's the latter, then we have a reasonable path to move beyond the 31 function limit.
+* Does the upgrade model feel easy to use?
+Is it operationally safe?
 * Should developers be allowed to mark functions as immutable?
-* Should executions be tied to specific versions of programs? should executions with an older state root than the last upgrade be valid?